junxit/us-congress-bills-114/bill.md

     >
     > - **(a)** *Award* The court shall award, to a prevailing party, reasonable fees and other expenses incurred by that party in connection with a civil action in which any party asserts a claim for relief arising under any Act of Congress relating to patents, unless the court finds that the position and conduct of the nonprevailing party or parties were reasonably justified in law and fact or that special circumstances (such as severe economic hardship to a named inventor) make an award unjust.
     > - **(b)** *Certification and recovery* Upon motion of any party to the action, the court shall require another party to the action to certify whether or not the other party will be able to pay an award of fees and other expenses if such an award is made under subsection (a).
 If a nonprevailing party is unable to pay an award that is made against it under subsection (a), the court may make a party that has been joined under section 299(d) with respect to such party liable for the unsatisfied portion of the award.
-    > - **(c)** *Covenant Not To Sue* A party to a civil action that asserts a claim for relief arising under any Act of Congress relating to patents against another party, and that subsequently unilaterally extends to such other party a covenant not to sue for infringement with respect to the patent or patents at issue, shall be deemed to be a nonprevailing party (and the other party the prevailing party) for purposes of this section, unless the party asserting such claim would have been entitled, at the time that such covenant was extended, to voluntarily dismiss the action or claim without a court order under Rule 41 of the Federal Rules of Civil Procedure.
+    > - **(c)** *Covenant not to sue* A party to a civil action who asserts a claim for relief arising under any Act of Congress relating to patents against another party, and who subsequently unilaterally (i) seeks dismissal of the action without consent of the other party and (ii) extends to such other party a covenant not to sue for infringement with respect to the patent or patents at issue, may be the subject of a motion for attorneys fees under subsection (a) as if it were a non-prevailing party, unless the party asserting such claim would have been entitled, at the time that such covenant was extended, to dismiss voluntarily the action without a court order under Rule 41 of the Federal Rules of Civil Procedure, or the interests of justice require otherwise.

   - **(2)** *Conforming amendment and amendment*
     - **(A)** *Conforming amendment* The item relating to section 285 of the table of sections for chapter 29 of title 35, United States Code, is amended to read as follows:
-    - **(B)** *Amendment* Section 273 of title 35, United States Code, is amended by striking subsections (f) and (g).
+    - **(B)** *Amendment* Section 273 of title 35, United States Code, is amended by striking subsection (f).
+    - **(C)** *Amendment*
+      - **(i)** *In general* Section 273 of title 35, United States Code, as amended by subparagraph (B), is further amended by striking subsection (g).
+      - **(ii)** *Effective date* The amendment made by this subparagraph shall be effective as if included in the amendment made by section 3(b)(1) of the Leahy-Smith America Invents Act (Public Law 112–29).
-  - **(3)** *Effective date* The amendments made by this subsection shall take effect on the date of the enactment of this Act and shall apply to any action for which a complaint is filed on or after the first day of the 6-month period ending on that effective date.
+  - **(3)** *Effective date* Except as otherwise provided in this subsection, the amendments made by this subsection shall take effect on the date of the enactment of this Act and shall apply to any action for which a complaint is filed on or after the first day of the 6-month period ending on that effective date.
 - **(c)** *Joinder of interested parties* Section 299 of title 35, United States Code, is amended by adding at the end the following new subsection:
   > - **(d)** *Joinder of interested parties*
-  >   - **(1)** *Joinder* In a civil action arising under any Act of Congress relating to patents in which fees and other expenses have been awarded under section 285 to a prevailing party defending against an allegation of infringement of a patent claim, and in which the nonprevailing party alleging infringement is unable to pay the award of fees and other expenses, the court shall grant a motion by the prevailing party to join an interested party if such prevailing party shows that the nonprevailing party has no substantial interest in the subject matter at issue other than asserting such patent claim in litigation.
+  >   - **(1)** *Joinder* Except as otherwise provided under this subsection, in a civil action arising under any Act of Congress relating to patents in which fees and other expenses have been awarded under section 285 to a prevailing party defending against an allegation of infringement of a patent claim, and in which the nonprevailing party alleging infringement is unable to pay the award of fees and other expenses, the court shall grant a motion by the prevailing party to join an interested party if such prevailing party shows that the nonprevailing party has no substantial interest in the subject matter at issue other than asserting such patent claim in litigation.
   >   - **(2)** *Limitation on joinder*
   >     - **(A)** *Discretionary denial of motion* The court may deny a motion to join an interested party under paragraph (1) if—
   >       - **(i)** the interested party is not subject to service of process; or